-- Eliminate the problem: This can get pricey, but it’s an important step after experiencing a cyber breach.
-You may have to get rid of computers and shut down your company website while things get cleaned up depending on the type of breach.
-This is when business interruption insurance is extremely important.
+- Eliminate the problem: This step can get pricey, but it’s an important part of your cyber breach response.
+You may have to get rid of computers and shut down your company website while things get cleaned up, depending on the type of breach.
+This is when business interruption insuranceis extremely important.

-- Fix the gaps in your security: The investigation you do following a breach will shine light on any vulnerabilities your security had and will allow you to fix any holes to avoid another hack.
+- Fix the gaps in your security: The investigation you do following a breach will shine light on any vulnerabilities in your security system, and will allow you to fix any holes to help avoid another hack.
 Investing in firewall and intrusion prevention systems can give you another layer of security against the threat of cyber attacks.